 - Optional: Lace or eyelet trim or piping

-Cut the Tooth Pillow Pieces
+Cut the Tooth Fairy Pillow Pieces

 Make the Pocket

 Using the cutting fold line, fold the pocket so that the right sides are together.
 At this point, you can add a small piece of eyelet or piping to the open edges of the pocket if you'd like.

-Fold under the seam allowance where... it was left open.
-Then, press the pocket, keeping the seams at the edges of the pocket.Continue to 5 of 8 below.
+Fold under the seam allowance where it was left open.
+Then, press the pocket, keeping the seams at the edges of the pocket.

 Decorate the Pillow Front

-If you'd like, embroider the face pattern at the top center of the tooth front.
+If you'd like, embroider a face pattern at the top center of the tooth front.
 Mark the face lightly with a finely sharpened pencil.
-Use satin stitch for the eyes and back stitch for the mouth, working with 3 strands of embroidery floss.
+Use satin stitch for the eyes and back stitch for the mouth, working with three strands of embroidery floss.
 You can also decorate the pillow front by embroidering a name or adding other motifs.
 And if embroidery isn't your thing, use fabric paint for the embellishments.

 Next, pin the pocket on the pillow front, keeping the folded edge of the pocket at the top.
 Top stitch the pocket in place, stitching close to the edge on the seamed edges of the pocket and leaving the folded edge open.

 Sew the Tooth Fairy Pillow

-Place the right sides of the tooth pillow pieces together, matching the edges, and pin in place.
+Place the right sides of the tooth pillow pieces together matching the edges, and pin in place.
 You can sew piping, eyelet trim, or lace along the seams at this point if you want.

-Clip the seams at the curves so they will lay smoothly when turned.
+Clip the seams at the curves, so they will lie smoothly when turned.
 Then, turn the tooth fairy pillow right side out, and push the seams to the edges.

 Fill and Stitch the Tooth Pillow

-Stuff the pillow, pushing stuffing into the tooth roots and the crown of the tooth first.
-Then filling the entire pillow until it is the firmness that you desire.
+Stuff the pillow, pushing the stuffing into the tooth roots and the crown first.
+Then, fill the entire pillow until it is the firmness that you desire.
 For a smooth and even fill, add the stuffing in small pieces.

-Slip stitch the opening shut when you are happy with how full and firm the tooth feels.Continue to 8 of 8 below.
+Slip stitch the opening shut when you are happy with how full and firm the pillow feels.

 Finish the Tooth Fairy Pillow